Day Traders Should Use Patience to Improve Performance

 If your expectations on price direction are often correct, but you're not usually in a trade when the price moves in that expected direction, "your patience is off."

 How to Improve Patience and Timing

 Most traders have a strategy they follow that tells them when and where to get into a trade.
 That strategy, if traded correctly, should yield a profit...otherwise, why are you using it?
 Sounds simple, but traders face a problem: when watching a fast-moving chart in real-time the mind gets tricked into thinking you should get into a trade before the trade setup has fully formed.
 You don't want to miss a trade, so you get in a bit early and end up with a loss (usually).

 Wait for the setup to fully form and trigger your trade (a trigger is a precise event that tells you NOW is the time to act).
 Be OK with missing a trade.
 If you're trying to profit from every price move, how is that working for you?
 Only take trades that give you a complete setup and trigger your trade.
 No trades occur unless the market triggers it.

-These micro movements give evidence that the buying pressure could be building again.
-If the price has a tendency to move in the opposite direction right before it moves in the direction I expect, I wait for that "fake out" move to occur, and then act.
-Until I have have multiple pieces of evidence that indicate NOW is the time to get in, I don't trade.
+These micro-movements give evidence that the buying pressure could be building again.
+If the price has a tendency to move in the opposite direction right before it moves in the direction I expect, I wait for that "fake out" move to occur and then act.
+Until I have multiple pieces of evidence that indicate NOW is the time to get in, I don't trade.

 You don't need to catch every big price move to make a profit.
 Be patient; the market often takes longer to move than we anticipate.
 If we miss a move we miss it.
 By waiting for the valid setup and trade trigger you'll start catching more of those price moves you're anticipating, and not wasting your money on impatient losing trades.